svideloc/csci-e59-sql-final-project/README.md

 See the file `insert_data.py` for the python code to insert code into the `images`, `detection`, `results_metadata`, and `truth_labels` tables.

-For examples on inserting data into the other tables see the file `insert_data.sql`.

 ## Common Queries